aluedtke7/java_vs_go/README.md

 - The wrk benchmark is started in terminal 2
   - `wrk -spost.lua -t8 -c50 -d30s http://127.0.0.1:8080/login` # warm-up
   - `wrk -spost.lua -t8 -c50 -d60s http://127.0.0.1:8080/login` # benchmark 3 times
-- In terminal 3, btop is used to determine the amount of RAM being used by the web app
+- In terminal 3, btop is used to determine the amount of RAM being used and the number of threads spawned by the web app

 #### Dropwizard